PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/MassRelease.md

 ### Box Setup

 1. Place boxes of Pokémon to be released consecutively.
-2. All boxes marked for deletion do not need to be full.
+2. Boxes marked for deletion do not need to be full.
 This program will automatically skip empty slots.

 ### Instructions